 This stage is when you have a big idea – the idea that could make millions.
 There is a lot of excitement at this stage and involves researching your target market and the problem you are solving.
 The research that you’re conducting is to determine the likelihood that your product or service could become a profitable business.

-After you perform your initial research and you see there is market demand, it is time to put your blueprint in place.
+After you perform your initial research and you see there is market demand, you must validate your idea before going any further.
+Once you have validated your product or service it is time to put your blueprint, or business plan in place.
 This is where you document the value your startup creates, who it charges for that value and the steps required to achieve the overall goals.

 Stage Two: ESTABLISH & PROTECT

-Once you have your blueprint in place, you must establish your brand and company.
+Once you have your blueprint in place, you must establish your brand and have the correct company structure.
 Intellectual property also needs to be protected as well as other important assets.
 This stage provides the vital foundation on which to build your organisation.

 You will also be establishing important relationships with a co-founder, employees and suppliers.
 You will also put legal documentation in place for further protection.

-You should also be refining your startup’s vision and you should also start thinking strategically about building your team.
+Here, you will need to refine your company’s vision and you should also start thinking strategically about building a team.
 At this point, you should be comfortable with the conclusions and hypothesis reached in the previous stage, in preparation for the creation of your product or service.

 Stage Three: CREATE & PROMOTE